flipwooyoung/oci-google-functions/bucket-to-google-docs/README.md

 https://github.com/flipwooyoung/oci-google-functions/blob/main/README.md

 IMPORTANT STEP:
 Go to your Google Doc, and share it to the email of the Service Account you created.
 This won't work otherwise.
-Also, enable
+Also, enable Google Doc API here: https://console.cloud.google.com/apis/api/docs.googleapis.com

 Guide to utilize this Function: